 Working from home has become very popular in the last few years.
 While remote teams have existed for a while, they became much more widespread due to the pandemic, and now, it seems like we will see more remote workers than office workers in the future.

 As much as 85% of managers believe that having teams with remote workers will become the new norm.
-This is a favorable scenario because working from home has numerous advantages for both the company and the employees.
+This is a favorable scenario because working from home or in apartments for rent in ann arbor mi has numerous advantages for both the company and the employees.

 People who have never hired and managed remote teams might find the task daunting, but it’s more straightforward than it appears.